 Phone: (212) 854-8217

 Office Hours: Thursday 1:30-3pm

 William Leach, professor, specializes in modern American cultural history.
 He received his B.A. from Rutgers (1965) and his Ph.D. from the University of Rochester (1976).
-His publications include: Country of Exiles: The Destruction of Place in American Life (1999); Land of Desire : Merchants, Power, and the Rise of a New American Culture (1993); and True Love and Perfect Union: The Feminist Reform of Sex and Society (1980).
+His publications include: Butterfly People.
+An American Encounter With the Beauty of the World (2013); Country of Exiles: The Destruction of Place in American Life (1999); Land of Desire : Merchants, Power, and the Rise of a New American Culture (1993); and True Love and Perfect Union: The Feminist Reform of Sex and Society (1980).
 He is currently researching two books.
-The first focuses on the ways Americans have viewed nature since 1800, with emphasis on the study, collection, and culture of butterflies.
-The second surveys the history of American consumer capitalism from 1890 to the present.
+The first examines the impact of technology on the American countryside, with emphasis on modern times.
+The second is a biography of Will Doherty (1857-1901), the foremost tropical collector of butterflies, birds, and other creatures, in American history.